Cleaner air in the classroom

 Website www.skoleklima.dk

-In 2018 information compiled about indoor climates and energy consumption in public buildings is to be tested among teachers, students, service staff, etc. in schools and in Høje Taastrup council.
+In 2018 information compiled about indoor climates and energy consumption in public buildings was tested among teachers, students, service staff, etc. in schools and in Høje Taastrup council.

 Facts about Smart Cities Accelarator